-The Committee has flexibility to vary the mix of measures or
+The Committee has flexibility to vary the mix of measures or introduce new measures for each subsequent award taking into account business priorities at the time of grant.

 The Committee may amend, relax or waive performance conditions if it considers that they have become unfair or impractical.
 This will help ensure that vesting reflects overall Company performance during the period.
 Awards vest in full on a change of control.